Francois-LBDC/apply-back/README.md

-GIT repository for the back api of Apply.
+copy of the GIT repository for the back api of Apply.